soumyakaruturi/Data-Science-Celebal/README.md

 # Data-Science-Celebal Week-6

 Train multiple machine learning models and evaluate their performance using metrics such as accuracy, precision, recall, and F1-score.
 Implement hyperparameter tuning techniques like GridSearchCV and RandomizedSearchCV to optimize model parameters.
 Analyze the results to select the best-performing model.

+# Data-Science-Celebal Week-7

+Develop a web application using Streamlit to deploy a trained machine learning model.
+The app should allow users to input data, receive predictions, and understand model outputs through visualizations.
+This task will help you learn how to make your models accessible and interactive.